Courses

 In person modality:

-Whether attending the course in person at the LUMSA Human Academy’s beautiful premises in the heart of Rome (Italy) or through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world, to exchange
+Whether attending the course in person at the LUMSA Human Academy’s beautiful premises in the heart of Rome, or through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world.

-views and opinions, and to build lasting professional relationships.
-The specialized course experience aims to foster intercultural dialogue and to promote a deeper understanding of some of the world’s most complex and debated issues.
+This will be the chance to exchange views and opinions, as well as to build lasting professional relationships.
+The specialised course experience aims to foster intercultural dialogue and to promote a deeper understanding of some of the world’s most complex and debated issues.

 Monday, 22 June 2026